Fabio-A-Sa/Y1S2-Programming/README.md

 ### Project 2
 Pratical work done between 08/05/2021 and 28/05/2021 with [Pedro Ferreira](https://github.com/Pedro-PFerreira). <br>
-Developed in C++ language, this project is a Robot's Game with a maze that will be loaded from .txt simple file. using several datatypes (strings, arrays, vectors, structs, files and dinamically memory allocation, Operating System compatibility) and modules that are available in StandardLibrary. <br>
+Developed in C++ language, this project is a Robot's Game with a maze that will be loaded from .txt simple file. using several datatypes (strings, arrays, vectors, structs, files and dinamically memory allocation, Operating System compatibility) and modules that are available in StandardLibrary.
+This is anm Object Oriented Version of the last project. <br>
 After the deadline, the project can be viewed in [Proj 2 PROG](https://github.com/Pedro-PFerreira/PROJ_PROG_2). <br/>

 <br>